 The VOICE of Transit Workers

 As the largest transit worker Political Action Committee (PAC) in the United States, ATU-COPE is the voice of transit workers, school bus employees and over-the-road bus workers at all levels of government.
-Since by law, union dues cannot be used to fund political campaigns, voluntary member contributions to ATU-COPE are used to help elect pro-labor, pro-transit candidates for local, state and federal office.
-Once the election is over, ATU-COPE works closely with the officials we helped elect to make sure that our members’ interests are well-represented.
+Since by law, union dues cannot be used to fund political campaigns, voluntary member contributions to ATU-COPE are used to help elect pro-labor, pro-transit candidates for local, state and federal office and then hold them accountable once they are elected.

 ATU COPE Month extended through November

 June was ATU COPE month, but with the stakes higher than ever in the 2016 election, we have extended ATU COPE month through the November elections.
 This means if you contribute to ATU COPE you will receive an ATU pin.
 If you contribute at least $100 annually, you will receive a special ATU COPE t-shirt and qualify to be member of one of the following ATU COPE clubs depending on your contribution.